Agua Caliente Airport

 Agua Caliente Airport (Agua Caliente Airstrip) was a public airport one mile northeast of Agua Caliente County Park in San Diego County, California.
 This airport has now closed.
 It covered 160 acre and had one runway.
 Agua Caliente translates to "Hot Water" from Spanish.

 As of May 2014, no aircraft were based at the airport.
 L54 had no food, fuel or services and limited aircraft parking but no tiedown fees.
-It was usually is a destination for those flying in to visit the geothermally heated Agua Caliente Hot Springs or hike and camp in Anza-Borrego Desert State Park.
+It was usually a destination for those flying in to visit the geothermally heated Agua Caliente Hot Springs or hike and camp in Anza-Borrego Desert State Park.

 For the 12-month period ending December 31, 2020, the airport had 4400 general aviation aircraft operations, an average of 367 per month or 12 per day, typically transient aircraft.